PLKGIT/node-sql-store/README.md

 # Node.js & MySQL Assignment: Amazon-Style Store
-Homework #10
+Bootcamp Homework #10

 ## Overview
 This project creates an Amazon-like storefront and application using Node and MySQL.
-The app takes in orders from customers and deplete stock from the store's inventory.
+The app takes in orders from customers and depletes stock from the store's inventory.
 It will also track product sales across the store's department and provide a summary of the highest-grossing departments in the store.

 ### Features
 TBD.